kommklar/bootcamp/hot-to-markdown.md

 Keep going

 ###### Heading 6
-Thought we are done, but we just change the color and font now ;)
+Thought we are done, but we just change the color ;)